IBM/ai-on-z-101/docs/tritonis.md

 - Concurrent model execution
 - Metrics/Monitoring Integration

-Triton is quite flexible and supports a wide variety of model types.
+Triton Inference Server is quite flexible and supports a wide variety of model types.
 It also has the ability to create custom model backends, which make it extremely flexible for a variety of scenarios.
-In our testing, we have focused on two primary paths which allow us to deploy models that can leverage the Integrated Accelerator for AI when deployed on IBM z16 or LinuxONE 4 or later machines.
+In our testing, we have focused on two primary paths which allow us to deploy models that can leverage the Integrated Accelerator for AI when deployed on Telum I  and  Telum II processors.

 These are:

-- Traditional machine learning models in the PMML, ONNX, or JSON format that are run using an IBM Snap ML runtime.
+- Traditional machine learning models in the PMML, ONNX, or JSON format that are run using an IBM Snap ML C++ runtime.
 - Deep Learning models in the ONNX model format and compiled with the IBM Deep Learning Compiler.
+- Recently introduced PyTorch backend with Telum II support brings unique value by deploying real world multi-model AI use cases on Telum II.

 You can easily build and experiment with either of these capabilities on your Linux on Z environment.

 ### Getting started with the AI Toolkit for IBM Z and LinuxONE ###

 Triton Inference Server is a component of the [AI Tookit for IBM Z and LinuxONE](aitoolkitloz.md).
-You can find the latest container images in the [IBM Z and LinuxONE Container Image registry](https://ibm.github.io/ibm-z-oss-hub/main/main.html) under ibmz-accelerated-for-nvidia-triton-inference-server.
+You can find the latest container images in the [IBM Z and LinuxONE Container Image registry](https://github.com/IBM/ibmz-accelerated-for-nvidia-triton-inference-server) under ibmz-accelerated-for-nvidia-triton-inference-server.

 IBM has made detailed examples available that can be used to try the Snap ML support: [https://github.com/IBM/ai-on-z-triton-is-examples/tree/main/snapml-examples](https://github.com/IBM/ai-on-z-triton-is-examples/tree/main/snapml-examples).